-Overload control: The Ru reference point shall provide the capability to support overload control for preventing the overflow of information messages exchanged between the PD-FE and NACF.
+Overload control: The Ru reference point is required to provide the capability to support overload control for preventing the overflow of information messages exchanged between the PD-FE and NACF.

-Synchronization and audit: The Ru reference point shall provide the capability to support synchronization and audit of the resource control session status in support of recovery and operational information statistics and auditing.
+Synchronization and audit: The Ru reference point is required to provide the capability to support synchronization and audit of the resource control session status in support of recovery and operational information statistics and auditing.

-Session state maintenance: When a stateful PD-FE is used, it shall be able to maintain the session state using either soft-state or hard-state approaches.
+Session state maintenance: When a stateful PD-FE is used, it is required to be able to maintain the session state using either soft-state or hard-state approaches.
 The reservation holding time specifies the time limitation in support of abnormal recovery.
 When a stateless PD-FE is used, the resource control session information passed by the SCF or PE-FE can be used to derive the session state and relevant information.